KDKA Radio 75th Anniversary Paperweight

 has a feature article

-on this topic, with much more historical information.
+on this topic, with more historical information and ordering information

 |